wangwooseok96/steam-analysis/README.md

 The goal is to understand:
 - How game prices are distributed
 - Whether price relates to popularity or reviews
-- Which genres perform best in terms of player base
+- How estimated player ownership varies across major genres

 ---